 - Students will be scheduled to go in groups of 3.
 The duration of the sessions will be 60 minutes.

 - The Skid training classes are held on certain Saturdays at the Arlington Ultralight Airport.

-- Please contact our office to purchase and for specific dates and times.
+- Please register at the bottom of the page or contact our office to purchase and for specific dates and times.